-The main benefit of using a trust is that it provides direction on what to do with your assets once you’re gone.
+The main benefit of using a trust is that it provides direction on what to do with your assets once you’re gone as I said.
 If you have accounts in joint tenancy or have named beneficiaries for your accounts, you may not need a trust.
 That’s because these forms of ownership direct where the money is supposed to go once you are no longer with us.
 Of course, once you talk to your attorney, you may decide to put those accounts in trust anyway.

 My advice is to avoid forcing your family to use probate when you go.
-The best way to do that is to make sure you have a trust or name beneficiaries on your accounts.
+One way to do that is to make sure you have a trust or name beneficiaries on your accounts.
 Again, this is a very good reason to consult a legal professional.

-The trust also contains health power directives to give us instructions on what to do with you if you are still living but ready to stop.
+It could.
+The trust may contain health power directives to give us instructions on what to do with you if you are still living but ready to stop.
 That’s another handy feature.

 Who doesn’t need a trust?

 Sorry to be repetitive, but I am not an attorney of course, and I recommend you speak with your legal advisor before making any decisions about this.
-But there are some people who really don’t need a trust.
+But there are some people who really really might not need a trust.

 If you have modest assets, you may not need a trust.
 Estate taxes aside, if everything you have has either a joint owner (joint tenant) or has a beneficiary (retirement account or TOD account), your money will flow to your beneficiary without probate.